ewakaaaa/diehard/README.md

 # diehard
 Solving the DIEHARD - DIE HARD problem (https://www.spoj.com/problems/DIEHARD/) by reinforcement learning.

-The only intended policy of an agent is to go to "air" from another state.The decision about which state to go into from the "air" in the case of a random agent is random.
-In the case of the q-agent, the information is taken from the Q matrix representing the relationship between the reward and the state.
+The only intended policy of an agent is to go to "air" from another state.
+The decision about which state to go into from the "air" in the case of a random agent is random.
+In the case of the q-agent, the information is taken from the Q-matrix representing the relationship between the next step and reward of doing this step.

-Process contains random elements (epsilon value when we allow an-agent to randomly act) Therefore, your results may be different.
+Process contains random elements (epsilon value when we allow q-agent to randomly act).
+Therefore, your results may be different.

 Examples of q-agent performance quality checks (summary.py):
 ```bash
 test case: {'heath': 1, 'armor': 5, 'true': 1}